meta-learn/meta-learn.github.io/2022/index.md

 ### Reviewing Guidelines
 We encourage all reviewers, both junior and senior, to check [our reviewing guidelines](https://docs.google.com/document/d/1vRdY8e2ttALw_kzxviejrhkVkiJlJ7YiS3yGm9jykB0/edit).

-### Reviewing Mentorship

-Last year we trialed a new reviewer mentorship scheme aiming to improve the future pool of expert reviewers in machine learning.
-61 Junior reviewers provided reviews guided by 39 senior reviewers, who gave them feedback and advice throughout the reviewing process.
-The program was a success with lots of discussion behind the scenes, and we're excited to renew the program this year.

-If you would like to sign up, or recommend somebody, to be either a junior or senior reviewer, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfAWp5swQk0fFP_QN9Agv5WlMWqmoVrP53ygmxLMKpuajjBVQ/viewform?usp=sf_link) by 22 September 2022.

-Additionally, all submissions will be asked to provide **two** contacts who have agreed to review for the workshop.
-These volunteers can, of course, be authors of the submission, or people who have agreed to review on behalf of the authors.
-Depending on their experience reviewing, these contacts will be assigned to either a junior or senior reviewer role.
-All submissions will be ensured at least one senior reviewer, since we will still be directly recruiting for reviewers as in previous years.

 <!--
 ## Accepted Papers ##